danielmuthama/Apache-Kafka-for-Python-Clients/README.md

     from pymongo import MongoClient
     from json import loads

-### Create our KafkaConsumer and take a closer look at the arguments.
+### Create our Kafka Consumer and take a closer look at the arguments.

    The first argument is the topic, numtest in our case.
     bootstrap_servers=[‘localhost:9092’]: same as our producer